Beosti/blue-assistant/README.md

 When someone enters the server they automatically get a role (seamen).
 ### Commands
 There are some basic commands that do something when used.
+### Level system
+There is a basic level system where talking will gain xp and levels, after a while you get certain new roles

 ## Contributing
 You can always contribute by making a pull request like so: